 Yes, subject to availability.
 You may request to reserve lunch space following your performance.
 Groups may also utilize the outdoor courtyard.

 Yes, resource guides will be emailed to the educator that made the reservation and will also be made available on our website.
 Study guides will be available in late August.
-Study guides include summaries, character descriptions, videos, podcasts and background information about the play to help your students engage
+Study guides include summaries, videos, podcasts and background information about the performance to help your students engage.